Yamanote Line

 The Yamanote Line (山手線) is a railway loop service in Tokyo, Japan, operated by the East Japan Railway Company (JR East).
-It is one of Tokyo's busiest and most important lines, connecting most of Tokyo's major stations and urban centres, including Marunouchi, the Yūrakuchō/Ginza area, Shinagawa, Shibuya, Shinjuku, Ikebukuro, and Ueno, with all but two of its 30 stations connecting to other railway or underground (subway) lines.
+It is one of Tokyo's busiest and most important lines, connecting most of Tokyo's major railway stations and commercial and urban centers, including Shinagawa, Shibuya, Shinjuku, Ikebukuro, Ueno, Tokyo, and the Yūrakuchō and Ginza areas.
+Twenty-eight of its 30 stations provide connections to other railway or subway lines.

-Internally, JR East refers to the "Yamanote Line" as the quadruple-track 20.6 km corridor between Shinagawa and Tabata via Shinjuku.
-The corridor consists of a pair of tracks used by Yamanote local trains and another parallel pair of tracks called "the Yamanote Freight Line" used by the Saikyō and Shōnan-Shinjuku line trains, some limited express services, and freight trains.
-In everyday usage, branding on maps and station signage, the "Yamanote Line" refers to the local service (also called "system") running the entire 34.5 km line looping between the Yamanote corridor via Shinjuku Station and the central portions of the Tōhoku and Tōkaidō Main Lines Via Tokyo Station.
-(This article uses the same definition unless noted otherwise.)
+In JR East's internal usage, the "Yamanote Line" refers to the 20.6 km quadruple-track railway corridor between Shinagawa and Tabata via Shinjuku.
+The corridor contains two tracks used by Yamanote Line local trains and two parallel tracks known as the "Yamanote Freight Line", used by Saikyō and Shōnan-Shinjuku line trains, some limited express services, and freight trains.
+In general usage, the "Yamanote Line" refers to the 34.5 km loop service that runs through the Yamanote corridor via Shinjuku and along portions of the Tōhoku and Tōkaidō Main Lines via Tokyo.

+The area enclosed by the Yamanote Line is commonly regarded as part of the central core of Tokyo.
+Its loop, however, excludes several historically important commercial districts east of the line, including Asakusa, Nihonbashi, and Ginza.